On smooth adic spaces over $\mathbb{B}_{\mathrm{dR}}^+$ and sheafified $p$-adic Riemann--Hilbert correspondence: Foundations of smooth adic spaces over

-\begin{proof} By the definition of \'etaleness, it suffices to consider the case when $f$ is finite \'etale or a rational localization.
-The finite \'etale case is trivial, we only need to consider the rational localization, say $R=\Bpp{\alpha}(K,K^+)\langle\frac{f_1,f_2,\dots, f_r}{g}\rangle$.
+By the definition of standard \'etaleness, it suffices to consider the case when $f$ is finite \'etale or a rational localization.
+The finite \'etale case is trivial, and thus we only need to prove the claim when $f$ is a rational localization, say $R=\Bp{\alpha}\langle\tfrac{f_1,f_2,\dots, f_r}{g}\rangle$.